nanomq/nanomq/docs/en_US/rule/config-file.md

 }
 ```

 The example above opens the repub of the NanoMQ rule engine in the config.
 When a message is received from the topic `abc`, the `topic` and `payload` will be packaged as JSON and sent to the topic `topic/repub1`.
+Add the above configuration to `/etc/nanomq.conf`.

+### Test the Rule

+This section will use `nanomq_cli` to test the newly created rule.

-Add the above configuration to `/etc/nanomq.conf` and start `nanomq` in the first terminal window.
+Start `nanomq` in the first terminal window.

 ```sh
 $ nanomq start
 ```
-Start `nanomq_cli` in the second terminal window and subscribe to the topic `topic/repub1` from the address pointed to by `server` in the configuration file.
+Start `nanomq_cli` in the second terminal window and subscribe to the topic `topic/repub1` from the address specified by `server` in the configuration file.
 ```sh
 $ nanomq_cli sub -t topic/repub1
 connect_cb: mqtt-tcp://127.0.0.1:1883 connect result: 0